 Have you seen a recent tractor-trailer cockpit?
 If you’re like me and it’s been a few years, you might be surprised.
 Modern tractor-trailers do a lot more than deliver goods; they promote safety, are ergonomically designed, and proactively support safety, maintenance, and repair.
 The modern truck driver does a lot more than turn the wheel and shift gears.
 Today’s driver is a specialist.
 And part of his or her specialty is effectively using 21st century trucking technology.
 It begins in the tractor-trailer cockpit.

-I saw a truck from the 1960’s at a car show and peeked inside.
+I saw a tractor-trailer cockpit from the 1960’s at a car show.
 The dash had a speedometer, tachometer, odometer, fuel gauge, and temperature gauge.
 That was it.
-Today’s trucks have a little more.
+Today’s tractor-trailer cockpit has a little more.

 - Battery gauge, charging status